ronnyml/snowplow-wiki/technical-documentation/1a-trackers/amp-tracker/Google-AMP-Tracker.md

  * `pageView` for page view tracking
  * `unstructEvent` for structured event tracking

-All event tracking is disabled by support; you can enable it on an event-by-event basis as follows:
+All event tracking is disabled by default; you can enable it on an event-by-event basis as follows:

 [Back to top](#top)